venkateshakula1729/cs425-2025-/README.md

 ###
 ## Implementation Details
 ### Key Functions
- -`handle_client`: Manages individual client connections, processes incoming messages, and routes them appropriately.
+ 1.`handle_client`: Manages individual client connections, processes incoming messages, and routes them appropriately.

- -`broadcast_message`: Sends a message to all connected clients or members of a specific group.
+ 2.`broadcast_message`: Sends a message to all connected clients or members of a specific group.

- -`send_private_message`: Routes private messages between two users.
+ 3.`send_private_message`: Routes private messages between two users.

- -`group_message`: Handles sending messages to all members of a group.
+ 4.`group_message`: Handles sending messages to all members of a group.

- -`remove_client_from_groups`: Cleans up group memberships when a client disconnects.
+ 5.`remove_client_from_groups`: Cleans up group memberships when a client disconnects.

 ### Key Components